fabiolb/fabio/README.md

 5. Send all your HTTP traffic to fabio on port `9999`
 6. Done

+To start a sample server to test the routing run the `demo/server` like this:

+    ./server -addr 127.0.0.1:5000 -name svc-a -prefix /foo

+and access the server direct and via fabio

+    curl 127.0.0.1:5000/foo   # direct
+    curl 127.0.0.1:9999/foo   # via fabio

 If you want fabio to handle SSL as well set the `proxy.addr` along with the public/private key files in [fabio.properties](https://github.com/eBay/fabio/blob/master/fabio.properties)